|

 Massachusetts governor arrived to check out the platform.

-up or get it (the lectern) out!" he demanded.
-The problem
+it (the lectern) out!" he demanded.
+The problem was solved

-was solved by placing a glass rack behind the lectern for Dukakis
+by placing a glass rack behind the lectern for Dukakis to stand

-season, Molloy has done more work for the Bush campaign than any
+Molloy has done more work for the Bush campaign than any other.

 said Molloy.
 "It's like they've come out to see a movie